railwayapp/docs/src/docs/develop/variables.md

 title: Variables
 ---

 Variables provide a powerful way to manage configuration and secrets across services in Railway.

-When defined, they are made available to your application at build and runtime as environment variables.
+When defined, they are made available to your application as environment variables in the following scenarios:

-Variables generally represent key-value pairs that store data needed by your services which you do not want to keep in code, like secrets or configuration values.
+- The build process for each service deployment.
+- The running service deployment.
+- The command invoked by `railway run <COMMAND>`
+- The local shell via `railway shell`

 In Railway, there is also a notion of configuration variables which allow you to control the behavior of the platform.